People are always asking us to give them tips for getting into the painting business, and we are always happy to oblige.

 But, then we got thinking.

-So here they are, our top tips for getting into the painting business.
+So, without further ado, here are our top tips for getting into the painting business.

 Create Your Brand